-Name of Species Common Name Hearing Group IUCN Red List Status Spawning Location Reason for Presence in Southern Caspian (Including Along Absheron Ridge) Atherina mochon pontica nation caspia Big-scale sandsmelt SB LC in the sandy seabed areas, mainly in the Gizilagaj Present throughout the year for spawning, feeding and wintering in shallow coastal waters.
+Name of Species Common Name Hearing Group IUCN Red List Status Spawning Location Reason for Presence in Southern Caspian (Including Along Absheron Ridge) Atherina mochon pontica nation caspia Big-scale sandsmelt SB LC In all areas of the sea, at the depth of 1.5-2.0m, mainly in the sandy seabed areas, mainly in the Gizilagaj Bay.
+Present throughout the year for spawning, feeding and wintering in shallow coastal waters.
 Typically found at depths of up to 50m.
-Gasterosteus aculeatus Three-spined stickleback SB LC Sea (estuaries) Volga, Ural, Kura, Terek rivers and Typically found at depths of up to 20m throughout the year Syngnathus nigrolineatus caspius Caspian Pipefish SB In all parts of the sea located close to the coast (depth of 1-4m), also in the areas where the Zostera plants grow such as the shallow parts of the rivers flowing into the Caspian.
+Gasterosteus aculeatus Three-spined stickleback SB LC Sea (estuaries) Volga, Ural, Kura, Terek rivers and others Typically found at depths of up to 20m throughout the year Syngnathus nigrolineatus caspius Caspian Pipefish SB LC In all parts of the sea located close to the coast (depth of 1-4m), also in the areas where the Zostera plants grow such as the shallow parts of the rivers flowing into the Caspian.
 Present throughout the year for spawning, feeding and wintering in shallow coastal waters.
 Typically found at depths of up to 10m.
-Sander marinus Sea pikeperch SB/HS EN# Chilov and Pirallahi islands, Baku archipelago, Kurdashi aquatorium of the Central and Southern Caspian at a depth up to 10m in the coastal waters with rocky seabed.
-Migration to spawning, feeding and wintering areas throughout the year.
+Sander marinus Sea pikeperch SB/HS EN# Chilov and Pirallahi islands, Baku archipelago, Migration to spawning, feeding and wintering areas throughout the year.
+Key:

-Key: Hearing group: SB - fish with swim bladder; V - sometimes does not have swim bladder depending on species; HS - hearing experts with wide hearing frequency rate.
+Hearing group: SB - fish with swim bladder; V - sometimes does not have swim bladder depending on species; HS - hearing experts with wide hearing frequency rate.
 IUCN Red List: CR: Critically Endangered; EN - Endangered; LV - Low Vulnerability; LC - Least Concern, # also included in CITES Appendix II.

-\Also, known as Atherina boyeri caspia.
+Also, known as Atherina boyeri caspia.